Josh Zoffer was formerly a non-resident fellow with the Responsible Asset Allocator Initiative at New America.

-Prior to joining Cove Hill, Josh was an Engagement Manager with McKinsey & Co. in New York.
+He was formerly an engagement manager with McKinsey & Co. in New York.
 He served financial services and public sector clients on a variety of topics, including investment processes, ESG investment, and growth strategy.
 He also led McKinsey’s firm-wide research on long-term capitalism and its collaboration with FCLTGlobal, a think tank focused on solutions to excessive corporate short-termism.

 Josh’s additional experience includes working for the International Monetary Fund, the Clinton- Kaine Presidential Transition Team, New Jersey Governor Phil Murphy’s campaign, and a law firm in Washington D.C.